qwerty070806/Book-Recommender/README.md

 * **Offline Model Retraining:** A separate script (`retrain_model.py`) allows the recommendation models to be updated with new user ratings, ensuring the recommendations get smarter over time.
 * **Responsive UI:** The frontend is built to be clean, modern, and responsive for both desktop and mobile use.

+## How the Recommendation Engines Work

+The application uses two different recommendation "engines" working together to create a professional user experience.

+### 1. Singular Value Decomposition (SVD): The "Personalized Taste" Engine

+This model powers the **"Recommended For You"** section.
+In SVD, the model tries to find the underlying patterns and features in the rating data and then recommends based on those learned patterns.
+This allows for personalized recommendations tailored to each user's individual taste.

+### 2. Cosine Similarity: The "Item-to-Item" Engine

+This model powers the **"Readers who liked this book also liked..."** section.
+In Cosine Similarity, we represent items (books) as vectors.
+The model then recommends books based on the distance between these vectors, finding the "nearest" or most similar items to a given book.

 ## Technologies Used